valchevgd/MyFantasyPlace/README.md

 ### About

 This is the project for my final exam on “PHP MVC Frameworks - Symfony” course at SoftUni.
 It is a fantasy sports manager.
-The whole project is created using Sympfony’s components, Doctrine and Twig.
+The whole project is created using Sympfony, Doctrine and Twig.
 Also using base Bootstrap and MySQL as database.

 ### Features